Jason Samenow – Chief Meteorologist

 Jason Samenow is the Washington Post’s Weather Editor.
 He founded CapitalWeather.com in early 2004, the first professional weather blog on the Internet which was absorbed by the Post in 2008 and became the Capital Weather Gang, which he has since led.
 A native Washingtonian, Jason Samenow has been a weather enthusiast since age 10 (1987).
 Before graduating from high school, he interned for NBC4 chief meteorologist Bob Ryan.
 At the University of Virginia, he earned a degree in environmental science, focusing in atmospheric science.
 He went on to earn a master’s degree in atmospheric science at the University of Wisconsin-Madison in 2000.

 From 2000 to September 2010, he worked as a climate change science analyst for the federal government, monitoring, analyzing and communicating the science of climate change.
 Jason is a past chairman of the D.C.
 Chapter of the American Meteorological Society, and a Weather and Society Integrated Studies Fellow.
 He also holds the National Weather Association Digital Seal of Approval.
-Jason lives with his wife, Deborah, and son, Evan in Washington, D.C.
+Jason lives with his wife and two children in Washington, D.C.

 Angela Fritz – Lead Meteorologist